zushenyan/eng-note/linking-words/README.md

 - Unless
   - `You can't get a job unless you are experienced.`
   - `Unless you are experienced, you can't get a job.`
+  - `Don't shut down this computer unless (your are) instructed to do so.`
+  - `Unless (he is) given sufficient warning of the consequence, he will continue to misbehave.`
 - Otherwise
   - `Quit smoking, otherwise you will be ill.`
   - `You'd better hurry, otherwise you will miss the train.`